 January 11, 2016 - The College Football Playoff National Championship will be played at University of Phoenix Stadium in Glendale, Arizona.

 The 13-member selection committee selects and seeds the four playoff teams.
 (Number 1 will play Number 4; Number 2 will play Number 3).

 The two winning teams of the semifinal games advance to the title game, which determines the Division I FBS college football national champion.

 This replaces the heavily criticized BCS postseason system, which ran from the 1998-2013 seasons and was often accused of unfairness relating to team selections.

-The College Football Playoff is expected to generate higher revenue than the BCS, resulting in "at least double the annual revenue" for each of the 10 Football Bowl Subdivision (FBS) Conferences.
+The College Football Playoff generates higher revenue than the BCS, resulting in "at least double the annual revenue" for each of the 10 Football Bowl Subdivision (FBS) Conferences.

 The College Football Playoff trophy, presented to the championship team, is handmade, stands 26.5 inches tall and is constructed from 24-karat gold, bronze and stainless steel.

 Is contracted from the 2014-15 season through at least the 2025-26 season.

 The committee members, which include athletic directors, conference commissioners, former coaches and players, and former Secretary of State Condoleezza Rice, serve on staggered three-year terms.